Open access for books and chapters

 Current practice in academic publishing requires corresponding authors to sign over their rights to publishers.
 This means that the author cannot share or reuse their work without permission from the publisher.
 Meanwhile the publisher retains an exclusive right to publish and sub-licence the rights to the work as they see fit.

-The new policy supports authors in retaining their rights to the peer-reviewed manuscript allowing open access and re-use under an open licence.
+The policy supports authors in retaining their rights to the peer-reviewed manuscript allowing open access and re-use under an open licence.
 The Creative Commons Attribution (CC BY) licence is encouraged, however other open licences as permitted by funders may also be used.

-The new open access policy enables authors to submit their work to the publisher of their choice, while remaining compliant with funder open access policies.
+The open access policy enables authors to submit their work to the publisher of their choice, while remaining compliant with funder open access policies.

-How does the new open access policy work?
+How does the open access policy work?

 We already encourage this approach to enable compliance with the UKRI Open Access policy.